Delete Selected Records

 Ellipsis = true;

-ToolTip = 'Triggers the deletion of the filtered or selected records.';
+ToolTip = 'Triggers the deletion of the selected records.';

 Image = DeleteRow;